ZHR-SCU/E_SMR-E_prec-Eco-hydrology/0-README.md

                Training the model on the full dataset provides a more stable and comprehensive interpretation of variable influence, which is particularly suitable for limited or observational datasets where test-train splits may reduce the robustness of inference.

+                                           All the code was written by Hanrui Zhao.

+                        For any questions, please contact the author at hanrui_zhao@stu.scu.edu.cn